Chanmuzi/Chanmuzi/README.md

 Hello, I'm chanmuzi ☺️
-I'm a super passionate Data Scientist/AI researcher from Korea 🇰🇷
+I'm a super passionate AI researcher/engineer from Korea 🇰🇷

 ---
 #### About me